Housekeeping genes

 Another issue is the definition of Housekeeping genes itself3.
 Is it enough to look for genes being expressed in all tissues, or should the genes also be expressed at a constant level across tissues?
 Early studies generally adopted the first definition and, in fact, GAPDH and other popular Housekeeping genes for experimental controls have been found to vary considerably across tissues.
 This is why before starting a new experiment it is advisable to review the literature and technical information in your field to determine which gene(s) other researchers commonly use.
 It is recommended that multiple Housekeeping genes be utilized for each gene expression experiment, to account for any impact that an experimental condition may have on the expression of an individual Housekeeping gene.

-Below you can find a list of important Housekeeping genes available at genomics-online, if u have further questions concerning your RT-PCR or are unsure which Housekeeping gene is the right choice our team of qualified scientist will gladly assist u, either per chat mail or phone.
+Below you can find a list of important Housekeeping genes available at genomics-online, if u have further questions concerning your RT-PCR or are unsure which Housekeeping gene is the right choice our team of qualified scientist will gladly assist u, either per mail or phone.

 Gene | Gene symbol | Human | ABIN | Mouse | ABIN | Rat | ABIN |